248-682-4617

 becoming recognized in cats, but once monthly application of

-Advantage Multi or Revolution will prevent
+Advantage Multi will prevent heartworms and fleas.

 that are frequently detected include weight loss, weight gain, dental disease, eye problems, heart murmurs,